Lucas County Divorce Attorney

 Experienced Divorce Lawyers Serving Maumee, Ohio

-The end of a marriage can lead to new opportunities, but first you need
+The end of a marriage can lead to new opportunities, but first you need to get to the final decree.
+Ohio’s traditional options are divorce or dissolution.
+Every marriage is different, so there is no one right way to end the relationship.

 At Smith & Smith Law Office, LLC, our experienced Lucas County divorce attorneys can help you determine the best option for you and your family.
 Our knowledgeable Maumee divorces lawyers have extensive experience guiding people through the process and helping them make informed decisions along the way.
 We would be happy to review your case during an initial consultation and discuss how we may be able to facilitate a more effective and efficient divorce or dissolution in Lucas County.